-Using high quality stones, unique lapidary and hand carving, Flora’s jewels are unashamedly opulent and seductive.
-Flora’s work has been featured in Vanity Fair, Harpers Bazaar, The Times, Telegraph Luxury and The Jewellery Editor and she has exhibited at Paris and New York Fashion Weeks.
+Using high quality stones, unique lapidary and rich metals, Flora’s jewels combine Eastern art with Western design.
+Her work has been featured in Vanity Fair, Harpers Bazaar, The Times, Telegraph Luxury and The Jewellery Editor and she has exhibited at Paris and New York Fashion Weeks.
 Flora has won a number of accolades from Professional Jeweller Hot 100 NexGem, to selection for IJL’s KickStart, EC One Unsigned competition, New Designers One Year On and a number of Goldsmiths’ Craft and Design Awards.

 It was studying for an MA at St Martins that clarified Flora’s design direction.
 "I began to explore my family’s links with Asia and the East India Company and to unite my passion for history with my love of pattern, exotic precious stones and opulent pearls.
 My family story and my ancestor’s travels, drew me into a world of Indian mythology, Hindu Goddesses and tales of feminine mystique, power and passion."